jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/JDCloud-Distributed-Service-Framework-Level-Agreements-SLA.md

 ##### 2.13.1 **Compensation Scope**

-In the event of failure of normal use of Virtual Machines due to JD Cloud fault, or failure of normal website access due to JD Cloud fault, JD Cloud will compensate for the unavailable time, excluding the service unavailable time caused by the following reasons:
+In the event of failure of normal use of Virtual Machines due to JD Cloud & AI fault, or failure of normal website access due to JD Cloud & AI fault, JD Cloud & AI will compensate for the unavailable time, excluding the service unavailable time caused by the following reasons:

 (1) Caused by the JDSF specification selected by the user being lower than then actual usage specification (such as the number of instances, TPS, etc.);

-(2) Caused by the system maintenance that JD Cloud has notified the users in advance, including migration, maintenance, upgrade and simulation fault drill;
+(2) Caused by the system maintenance that JD Cloud & AI has notified the users in advance, including migration, maintenance, upgrade and simulation fault drill;

 (3) Unavailability situations such as packet loss and latency caused by operator fault;